ericnograles/orlandocc-2018-graphql/README.md

 ### Web Client

-1. Open a terminal and execute `./docker_bash.sh` to open a bash into the container
+1. Open a terminal and execute `./docker_bash.sh` or `./docker_zsh.sh` to open a bash or zsh into the container
 1. Execute `yarn run develop:client` in the bash of the container
 1. Open `http://localhost:62004` for the `create-react-app` dev server